-Importing goods can help your business meet its goals and provide services to customers that may not otherwise be available locally.
+Importing goods can help your business meet its goals and provide goods to customers that may not be available locally.

-To ensure your importing is successful, you need to be aware of government regulations, including clearance by the Australian Customs and Border Protection Services (Customs) and duty taxes.
+To ensure your importing is successful, you'll need to be aware of government regulations, including clearance by the Australian Customs and Border Protection Services (Customs) and duty taxes.

 Whilst there is no general licence required for importing, customs will need to clear your goods on import.
 You'll need to know: